Anaerobic organism: Multicellularity

-Few multicellular life forms are anaerobic, since only aerobic respiration can provide enough energy for a complex metabolism.
+Very few multicellular life forms are anaerobic, since only aerobic respiration can provide enough energy for a complex metabolism.
 Exceptions include three species of Loricifera (< 1 mm in size) and the 10-cell Henneguya zschokkei.

-In 2010 three species of anaerobic loricifera were discovered in the hypersaline anoxic L'Atalante basin at the bottom of the Mediterranean Sea.
-They lack mitochondria which contain the oxidative phosphorylation pathway, which in all other animals combines oxygen with glucose to produce metabolic energy, and thus they consume no oxygen.
-Instead these loricifera derive their energy from hydrogen using hydrogenosomes.
+In 2010, three species of anaerobic Loricifera were discovered in the hypersaline anoxic L'Atalante basin at the bottom of the Mediterranean Sea.
+They lack mitochondria, which contain the oxidative phosphorylation pathway, which in all other animals combines oxygen with glucose to produce metabolic energy; thus, they consume no oxygen.
+Instead, these loricifera derive their energy from hydrogen, using hydrogenosomes.